MetaStag/Pylator/readme.md

 - Electric Circuit solver (computes V,I,R,P and V/I graph)
 - Sides of Triangle solver
 - Marathon problem solver (Angle of depression)

+---

+### Contribution
+- Fork this repo
+- Clone from your terminal
+- Install these libraries from pip - tkinter, sympy, numpy, matplotlib
+- Make your changes
+- Push with a proper commit name
+- Make a Pull Request